rohitshakya/Web-Projects/README.md

-# PHP based Web Projects for learning purpose
+# PHP based Web Projects
 ### Install Xampp for project php

 * For phpmyadmin, sql and apache.